 If children receive more than one short note across the year, it is discussed with parents whether they may need a SEND Support Plan.

 How we respond to parental concerns

 We always encourage parents to come in and discuss any concerns with us face to face.
 Children who are working with a number of agencies will have termly reviews, even if they don’t have an EHCP so that parents have a chance to discuss any concerns about the provision their child is receiving.
-All parents of children with SEND are invited in three times a year to speak to staff.
+All parents of children with SEND are invited to parents review meetings – these take place each term (three times per academic year).
 We strive to ensure access to appropriate high quality teaching, differentiation and intervention for all of our SEND children.
-All planning is monitored by the SLT and subject leaders, books are collected in frequently and learning walks take place daily across the school to ensure high standards for all of our learners, including those with SEND.
+Rigorous monitoring by the SLT and subject leaders takes place across each term to ensure high standards for all of our learners, including those with SEND.

 How children with SEND engage in all activities?

 We enable all children to engage fully in all aspects of school life.
 To do this, we: